rstrouse/ESPSomfy-RTS-HA/README.md

 ## Setup
 Once installed, ESPSomfy-RTS-HA will automatically detect any radio devices on your local network.
 Just browse to Home Assistant's Settings &rarr; Devices & Services and your ESPSomfy-RTS device will show up as available to configure.

+# Updates
+After you have installed the plugin, you will be notified when there is a new version of the plugin available.
+As of v2.2.1 of the ESPSomfy RTS firmware you can also update your devices remotely using the update entity included in the plugin.
+It will notify you when there is a new version to install.

 # Functionality
 Once configured you will be able to open, close, and set the position of your shades using home assistant.
 The integration will monitor the position of the shade regardless of how it was opened or closed.
 This includes opening or closing it using a Telis remote.
 Shades can be added to your dashboards and automated with Home Assistant services through automations.